 Statues of heroine Ukifune and Prince Niou outside the temple gate, near Asagiribashi.

-My last place of the day was the Asahiyaki ceramics gallery, a shop that has been around since 1600!
+My last stop of the day was the Asahiyaki ceramics gallery, a shop that has been around since 1600!

 Address: https://maps.app.goo.gl/JiP1aQ8nPfzA7QPW6